Codrul/Gym-Data-Tracker/readme.md

 > ## Project Scope
 >
-> This project wants to create a data pipeline which extracts data from Excel sheets, passes them through a database for
+> This project wants to create a data pipeline which extracts data from Google Sheets, passes it through a database for
-> storage using Airflow for orchestration and uses a dimensional
+> storage and uses a dimensional
-> layer to create fresh Power BI visuals
+> layer to create real-time Power BI visuals.